AlnitakDev/AlnitakDev/README.md

 ## About me 👋

-CS student 🙋‍♀️
+CS student (what is cs ⁉️) 🙋‍♀️

-Exploring NetSec at the moment... let's see what happens here on GitHub 💻
+✅️ Likes: mangoes, chocolate, coding
+❌️ Dislikes: hotdogs, back pain, the smell of my neighbour

 Stay tuned (personal motivation)